He's a Lady: Production

-He's a Lady was green-lit in early 2004, with production commencing shortly afterward.
+The show was green-lit by TBS in early 2004 and production began shortly afterward.
+According to Steve Koonin, executive vice president of TBS, the network hoped the show and The Real Gilligan's Island would "pioneer a genre we call comedic reality".
+A TBS spokesperson claimed the show was meant to show how gender roles function in society while executive producer Tom Campbell hoped the hypermasculine contestants would become more sensitive to women's needs.
+The show was filmed in Los Angeles over a three-week period.
+On August 27, 2004, TBS sent out a press release which announced the show's premiere date as October 12, 2004.
+However, the show was briefly delayed and instead premiered on October 19, 2004.

 The series was filmed in Los Angeles, California, over the course of three weeks.
-TBS executives intended to capitalize on the rising success of the reality television genre, in which they hoped He's a Lady and The Real Gilligan's Island "would pioneer a genre we call comedic reality".
-On August 27, 2004, TBS officially announced He's a Lady through a press release.
-The release described the series' premise as "11 macho men [who are given] the opportunity to walk a mile in women’s shoes".
-The series was initially set to premiere on October 12, 2004, although this airdate was ultimately delayed to October 19, 2004.
-According to TBS spokesperson Gina McKenzie, the series was intended to "break down barriers between men and women" and illustrate how gender roles function in society.
-Executive producer Tom Campbell further explained that he wanted to assist the hypermasculine contestants in becoming more sensitive to the needs of women and change the way they approach women in the future.
+The press release described the series' premise as "11 macho men [who are given] the opportunity to walk a mile in women’s shoes".
 Speaking on his experience, contestant Ryan Katz stated: "[He's a Lady] was terrifying, tumultuous; it took my testosterone away.
 It was something I've never experienced."

 Following the recent controversies and cancellations of other LGBT-themed reality television programs, executive producers Campbell and Douglas Ross were "anxious" to not offend the LGBT community.
 The producers were specifically concerned about the series' perceived depiction of transgender people and they did not want the contestants to "equate the change of gender with a change of sexual orientation."
 The network offered the media monitoring organization GLAAD an advance copy of the series for review, however, GLAAD later claimed that they were the ones to reach out to producers after examination of the series' press release.
 GLAAD was concerned about the series' portrayal of LGBT people and wanted to ensure that it depicted LGBT representation more tactfully than the cancelled Fox special Seriously, Dude, I'm Gay.
 Through their consultation with GLAAD, Campbell claimed that the organization helped the producers to "bec[o]me more aware of transgender issues and the double standards of beauty."
 One of the changes that producers implemented was using the phrase "in character" as opposed to "in drag" when they referred to the contestants' personas.